tuva-health/docs/docs/getting-started/mapping-guide.md

 `claim_id` value (one for each line in the claim).
 The `claim_id` value is required to be populated for every row in the `medical_claim` table.

-Data Quality Intelligence ensures that every row in the `medical_claim` table has a populated claim_id.
+Data Quality Intelligence (DQI) ensures that every row in the `medical_claim` table has a populated claim_id.